Lughi97/pAIng/README.md

    </details>

-- `OnActionRecived()`: This is used to specify an agent's behavior at every step, based on the provided action passed through the ActionBuffer method parameter that specify how many actions are needed to control the agent.
-In this particular case, since the only movement that the paddle needs to do is along a single axis which is the z-axis (because of how the paddle is positioned in the game field), it only needs one continuous action with only one element in the array.
-Was selected the continuos action in order to have the paddle have a more natural movement and for simplicity because if it was used the discrete action would have had 3 parameters: one to move up, one to move down, and one to stand still).
+- `OnActionRecived()`: The Ml-Agents method is used to specify an agent's behavior at every step, based on the provided action passed through the ActionBuffer parameter, which specifies how many actions are needed to control the agent.
+In this particular case, since the only movement the paddle needs to perform is along a single axis -- the z-axis (due to how the paddle is positioned in the game field) -- it only requires one continuous action with a single element in the array.
+Continuous action was selected to provide the paddle with a more natural movement and for simplicity, as using the discrete action would have had 3 parameters: one to move up, one to move down, and one to stand still).
-In this function is also set the first reward that incentivizes the agent whenever its z-coordinate position is close to the z-coordinate position of the disk, under a certain treshold.
+It also sets the reward that incentivizes the agent to align its z coordinates position to the disk's z-coordinate position, enabling it to keep up with the disk.